Types of sport aircraft and activities

 Requirements for manned balloons

-For the rules around manned free balloons and hot air airships, see flight operations regulations.
+For the rules around manned free balloons and hot air airships, see Part 131

 Recreational ballooning